dtcooper/tomato/README.md

 - [ ] Better datetime picker in admin
 - [ ] Skip track in stopset when we get to it
 - [ ] Mark a bad asset?
 Interesting.
 Not sure how it would work.
+- [ ] Refresh playlist from backend.
+Connected client status from backend?
+Communicate what's in the playlist?

 Other things
 - [ ] "Island Mode" with an embedded [standalone Python distribution](https://python-build-standalone.readthedocs.io/en/latest/)